fvasco/game-of-life-csp-fusco/README.md

 # Game of Life CSP

-Game of Life CSP is a Java implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
+Game of Life CSP is a Kotlin implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes).

-This project adds to the [original virtual threads based implementation](https://github.com/ebarlas/game-of-life-csp), from which it has been forked, the possibility to also run it on native threads, mostly with the purpose of measuring the scheduling overhead introduced by the management of a large number of virtual threads.
+This project adds to the [original virtual threads based implementation](https://github.com/mariofusco/game-of-life-csp), from which it has been forked, the possibility to also run it on kotlinx.coroutines default dispatcher.

-## Virtual Threads implementation
+## Kotlin implementation

-Each grid cell is an independent process and all cell communication occurs via channels.
+Each grid cell is an independent coroutine and all cell communication occurs via channels.

-It's built atop virtual threads, defined in [JDK Enhancement Proposal (JEP) 425](https://openjdk.java.net/jeps/425).

-The virtual threads feature is part of [Project Loom](https://openjdk.java.net/projects/loom/).

-Prior to Project Loom and virtual threads, CSP style programming with a so large number of threads simply wasn't available in Java.

-## Native Threads implementation

-In this second version it uses an executors with a fixed number of native threads equal to the number of available cores of the running machine.

-The CSP style of the implementation is left unchanged, but the cells (and the computation of their state) are simply splitted equally on n-1 threads, while the n-th thread is dedicated to the coordination of other threads and to publish the result on the user interface.

 ![Channels](images/game-of-life-channels.png)